Wednesday, 30 December 2020

 Taichi Tachibana’s nearly adult daughter is named Jess, who is a quad biking aficionado.
 She has a long straight hairdo with side parter bangs.

-A jungle dwelling preteen named Ray is a boy with brute strength raised by the same adoptive tribe as Ben in the southwest Amazon jungle.
-He is most likely orphaned by the mechanic’s killer, a depravedly corrupt boss who killed his grandma when he was a young baby.
+A jungle dwelling kid named Ray is a boy with brute strength raised by the same adoptive tribe as Ben in the southwest Amazon jungle.
+He is most likely orphaned by the mechanic’s killer, a depravedly corrupt boss who killed his parents when he was a young baby.
 Like Ben, he sometimes pounds his chest when he’s excited or angry.
 He is almost certainly Ben’s adoptive younger brother.

 Will Scott is a seven year old boy who is a newcomer to an otherwise sleepy suburban town infested with relatively corrupt cops.
 As his parents are former spinsters, he is largely not welcomed by fellow youngsters except for Kay.